rajeevt2001/Dos-serial-video/README.md

 ## Tested On

 - Transmitter tested on Windows 11 22H2 with python 3.11.9.
 - Reciever Tested on Dos ver 7.1 in DOSBox-X version 2023.05.01 (Will test on real machine later).
-Cpu speed is set to
+Cpu speed is set to 5495 cycles (386 DX at 25 MHz)
 - Communication established using com0com virtual serial port.

 ## Getting Started